Types of surgery for vulval cancer

 For advanced vulval cancer, your treatment team may suggest that you have a radical vulvectomy and a pelvic exenteration.
 A pelvic exenteration is a big operation.
 Your surgeon removes one or more of the following:

 - lymph nodes in the pelvis or groin

 - womb – the body of the womb (uterus) or neck of the womb (cervix) or both

-This operation is rare for vulval cancer.
+Having a pelvic exenteration is rare for vulval cancer.
 Your surgeon will only consider this if you are fit enough to make a good recovery.
-But for some women it is worth doing, because it may cure even an advanced cancer.
+Doctors might suggest you have chemotherapy and radiotherapy instead of a pelvic exenteration.

-Your doctors may want you to have treatment before your operation.
-This is called neo adjuvant treatment.
+Your doctors may also suggest you have treatment before surgery.
+This is neo adjuvant treatment.
 The treatment might shrink the cancer and make it easier to remove.
 It may mean that you can have a smaller operation.

-Most hospitals carrying out this type of treatment will have a clinical nurse specialist.
-They support women having treatment for gynae cancers.
+Most hospitals have a clinical nurse specialist (CNS) that supports women having this type of treatment.
 This nurse is there to answer your questions or just talk about how you are feeling.
-If the nurse specialist isn't introduced to you soon after your diagnosis, do ask.
-You can make an appointment to see them.

-There should be information available for you to take home with you if you want it.
-Ask your surgeon or specialist nurse for a booklet or printed web pages that you can read through.
+There should be information available for you to take home with you.
+Ask your surgeon or clinical nurse specialist for a booklet or printed web pages that you can read through yourself.
 This will help you to work out what questions you need to ask next time you go to the hospital.